Tesla reports third fire involving Model S electric car

 Morgan Stanley analyst Adam Jonas said the risk of a formal investigation by U.S. safety regulators "could raise near-term concerns to a higher level in terms of cost, image and production disruption."

-Tesla said it has been in touch with the driver, who was not injured.
+Tesla said it has been in touch with the driver of the Wednesday incident, who was not injured.
 The vehicle was driven by Juris Shibayama, 38, of Murfreesboro, Tennessee, according to the highway patrol.
+Shibayama could not be reached for comment.

 "Our team is on its way to Tennessee to learn more about what happened in the accident," Tesla spokeswoman Elizabeth Jarvis-Shean said in a statement.
 "We will provide more information when we're able to do so."